 The Drainage Districts' responsibility is to regulate, operate, and maintain the major waterways and tributaries within their respective drainage easements and rights-of-ways.
 The jurisdiction of Brazoria County Drainage District No. 4 ("BCDD4") is along the northern part of the city.
 Brazoria County Drainage District No. 5 ("BCDD5") jurisdictional oversight extends from Bullard Parkway (FCR 81) to the southern extent of the city and beyond into the City of Alvin.
-The development of regional detention/floodplain mitigation facilities are essential for Iowa Colony growth for the safety and welfare of the residents but also the economic impact to the community.
-The facilities should be strategically located along the tributaries of Chocolate Bayou and along both sides of State Highway 288.
-Each of the proposed facilities should be a minimum 100 acres to be effective in reducing floodplain area and to provide regional detention within the watershed.
+Most of the city limit drainage areas are located within BCDD5.
+The City currently has an inter-local agreement with BCDD5.